Aanand452/traker/readme.md

 ## BD setup

-create an .env file  inside @sara/db workspace direct `cd packages/db` and inside of this file add this enviroment variable, this will be used only for the DB startup and run migrations.
+Restart the docker container and then create an .env file  inside @sara/db workspace on `cd packages/db` folder, in this file add this enviroment variable (this will be used only for the DB startup and run migrations).

 ```
 DB_HOST=localhost